4awpawz/trio-docs/source/fragments/articles/2020-12-11-page-composition-tut-03.md

 ## Conclusion

-This tutorial examined how you can use Trio's advanced page composition to add _dynamic content contributed by a fragment's front matter_ to your site's HTML documents.
+This tutorial examined how you can use Trio's advanced page composition to add _dynamic content contributed by a JSON file located in the root/source/data folder_ to your site's HTML documents.

-In the next tutorial in this series we will examine how you can add _dynamic content contributed by JSON files located in the root/source/data folder of your project_ to your site's HTML documents.
+In the next tutorial in this series we will finally leave the trivial use cases behind and create something much more substantial that combines basic and advanced page composition along with <a data-trio-link href="/docs/v4/collections/">collections</a>, which are groups of pages that are dynamically generated by Trio that you would otherwise have to manually create yourself.
+Collections are one of if not Trio's most powerful and dynamic feature and it's what makes Trio an awesome platform for creating blogs, portfolios, and catalogs.